dcppc/2018-june-workshop/docs/agenda.md

 ![](./CoFest-image.png)

-## Workshop Day 1: June 29, 2018
+### Workshop Day 1: June 29, 2018

-Link to connect via Zoom: https://zoom.us/j/949707843
+**Link to connect via Zoom: https://zoom.us/j/949707843**

 09:00 - Welcome remarks - Rayna Harris and S. Edrie

-09:30 - Lightning talks: The awesome things you _have accomplished in the past_.
+09:30 - Lightning talks: The awesome things your team has accomplished already.

-- Argon:
-- Calcium:
-- Carbon:
-- Copper:
-- Data Stewards (AGR):
-- Data Stewards (GTEx):
-- Data Stewards (TOPMed):
-- Helium:
-- Hydrogen (NIH):
-- Nitrogen:
-- Oxygen:
-- Phosphorus:
-- Sodium:
-- Xenon:
+_To view the speaker order and to indicated who will represent your team, please visit [this issue](https://github.com/dcppc/2018-june-workshop/issues/4).
+Each speaker will have 5 minutes to present and 3 minutes for Q&A._

 10:30 - Coffee break (~20 minutes)